Vtama is a brand-name topical cream that’s prescribed for plaque psoriasis. Vtama contains the active drug tapinarof.

 It’s not known if Vtama is safe to use during pregnancy.
 It hasn’t been studied in people who are pregnant.

 Some animal studies found that tapinarof (the active drug in Vtama) had harmful effects when given to pregnant animals.
 However, note that in these studies, the medication was given by injection.
-It was used at doses much higher than those applied to the skin in people.
+It was also given at doses much higher than those applied to the skin in people.
 And note that animal studies don’t always predict what will happen in people.

 If you’re pregnant or planning to become pregnant, talk with your doctor about the possible risks and benefits of using Vtama.